hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/alert-noscript-element.md

 > <noscript>You need to enable JavaScript to run this app.</noscript>
 > ```

+???
+Info "Example of a DOM Snippet Generated From WAVE Tool"
+    > `[HTML snippet showing the problematic code structure that WAVE detected]`
+    > `<noscript>You need to enable JavaScript to run this app.</noscript>`

 ## Project Team Error guidance

 The following material covers how the Project Team has provided a solution to the Noscript element WAVE Alert.